-The Common Wood-nymph is cocoa brown with a rectangular yellow patch enclosing a large blackish eyespot on the forewing.
+The Common Wood-nymph (Cercyonis pegala) is cocoa brown with a rectangular yellow patch enclosing a large blackish eyespot on the forewing.
 Variations in coloration commonly occur.

 It is found in Southern Canada and the continental United States; rarer in the Southwest U.S. and Texas, southern Florida, and northern Maine.